Impakter

 In 2012, scientists revived the smallpox virus from a 300-year old Siberian mummy in the same permafrost.
 Smallpox has been eradicated from the human population since 1980, but as global warming causes old victims of the disease to resurface from their frozen graves, scientists worry that reemergence of the virus, as well as other deadly species, could strike again.

-Similarly, a few years earlier, anthrax spores from infected animal burial grounds were also released from melting permafrost in Siberia, killing a 12-year-old boy, hospitalizing many others, and decimating local reindeer populations.
+Similarly, a few years earlier, anthrax spores from infected animal burial grounds were also released from melting permafrost in Siberia, killing one person, hospitalizing many others, and decimating local reindeer populations.

 The current literature on resurgence of ancient frozen microorganisms could therefore be under-representative of the true threat to society they pose, as these outbreaks could be occurring in remote regions that go unreported.